Veterinary Anatomy Coloring Book for Animal Loving Teens

 There are two editions of the book at reasonable prices.
 Be sure to have a look online and explore the "Look Inside" features.
 Browse the Used books section for the best deals, but be aware that the book may already be colored in by someone else.
 There are copies available with very few markings in them.
 The older 1st edition is available for about $15 used.
 As a special bonus, editon 2e has an added exotic animal section, which is really great.

 New books are at the big book stores.
 Call first to make sure your area has it, but the price might not be better than online.
-Let us know if you have this book and if it is a good one to purchase or not.
+Let us know if you have this book and if your teens find it absorbing.

 This is the 2nd addition which includes some exotic animals.
 Compare to other books and I believe you will find more coloring fun in the Saunder's book.
 That is a plus for teens enjoying an introduction to animal anatomy.